Nosto/wiki-docs/implementing-nosto/implement-search/search/implement-autocomplete-using-library/usage-with-next-js.md

 # Usage with Next.js

-Due to the nature of Next.js being an SSR-first framework, using nosto-autocomplete with Next.js requires a few special considerations.
+Due to the nature of Next.js being a server side rendering framework, using nosto-autocomplete with Next.js requires a few special considerations.

 ## Client-side components

 Next.js is very particular about how and when the components are rendered.
-Many parts of the Nosto ecosystem rely on the `window` object being available, which is not the case in SSR environment.
+Many parts of the Nosto ecosystem rely on the `window` object being available, which is not the case in the `SSR` environment.
 For best results, we recommend rendering the nosto-autocomplete as a dynamic client side component.

 ```jsx
 import dynamic from 'next/dynamic';